There are situations when what you don’t know could hurt you. This was one of those situations.

 These giraffes were more skittish than the ones we came across at daybreak.
 We could not get within 30 feet of them.
-They walk slowly covering a lot of ground with each stride however.
+Standing 17 feet tall, they move slowly, covering a lot of ground with each stride however.

 So what was it that I didn’t know?
 Well I knew that there were leopards in the reserve.
-The proprietor at the lodge said she had even seen them inside the lodge compound on a couple of occasions but that leopards would not attack people.
+The proprietor at the lodge said she had even seen them inside the lodge compound on a couple of occasions.
+Leopards are tree climbers and can get over the fences that way.
+She said leopards would not attack people.
 So I was hoping we would see leopards.

 Contrary to what I was told, I later learned that leopards do attack people although that is very much the exception.
-We didn’t see leopards, and since I didn’t know they posed any danger, during the foot safari I wasn’t concerned.
-Had I known, however, about leopard predations on humans, I would have been a little less cavalier.
+We didn’t see leopards, and since I didn’t know they posed any danger, during the foot safari, I wasn’t concerned.
+Had I known, however, about leopard predation on humans, I would have been a little less cavalier.

 It is great, and sometimes necessary for safety, to see African wildlife from a vehicle.
 Walking next to them, including 17-foot tall giraffes, is even more fantastic.
 I would have loved to spend more time walking around outside the fences of Thornhill Safari Lodge.